reductstore/website/blog/2023-12-08-open-source-alternatives-to-landing-ai/index.md

 ## On-Premise Alternative to LandingEdge
 When seeking an on-premise alternative to [LandingEdge](<https://landing.ai/videos/landingedge-intro/>) for sophisticated edge computing and computer vision tasks, [ReductStore](<https://reduct.store/>) emerges as a compelling solution.
 This Time-Series Database is tailored for Blob Data, emphasizing optimizations that cater to the unique demands of Edge Computing, IoT, and Computer Vision applications.

-Key features of ReductStore include:
+Some of the key features of ReductStore include:

 - **Time Series Blob Storage:** Efficient handling of sequential data storage which is crucial for time-sensitive applications.

-- **No Size Limit for Blobs:** The ability to store large amounts of unstructured data without constraints.

-- **Real-Time FIFO Quota Management:** Ensuring that the most recent data has priority access while maintaining system performance.

-- **Data Labeling & Filtering:** Tools that facilitate the organization and retrieval of relevant datasets swiftly.
+- **Real-Time FIFO Quota:** Preventing disk space shortage where storage capacity is limited.

+- **Data Labeling:** Annotate, filter, and save AI labels or meta-data for each image.

-- **Data Batching:** Grouping data points enhances processing efficiency, essential in machine learning workflows.
+- **Data Batching:** Grouping data to minimize network overhead in areas with high latency by fetching records in batched HTTP responses.

-ReductStore offers a robust infrastructure designed with high-throughput ingestion and real-time analysis in mind, making it an attractive choice for businesses requiring on-premise deployment with powerful edge analytics capabilities.

 ## Conclusion
 In conclusion, the exploration of open-source alternatives to proprietary machine learning platforms reveals a rich ecosystem with specialized tools for each aspect of MLOps.